Bond Definition

 Read more in specific article Day Count Conventions, Date Rolling Behaviour

-Last day of period - tick if it always should be last date of the month
+Last Day of Period - tick if it always should be last date of the month

 Was this article helpful?